pingcap/tidb-dev-guide/src/understand-tidb/memory-management-mechanism.md

 #### SpillDiskAction

-In implementation, we use `SpillDiskAction` to control the spill disk of `HashJoin` and `MergeJoin`.
+We use `SpillDiskAction` to control the spill disk of `HashJoin` and `MergeJoin`.
 The data will be placed in Chunk unit when spilling.
 We can get any data in Chunk through random I/O.

 #### SortAndSpillDiskAction